jimboca/ISYHelper/README.md

     This is the device or scene address.
 This is not required if name is the real device name.
   * spoken
     You can add a device by name, then set spoken to have the spoken name be different than the device name.

+## PyHarmony

+This uses the [Python Harmony interface](https://github.com/jimboca/pyharmony) to track and control the Harmony Hub from the ISY.

+The initial release only tracks the hub's current activity in an ISY variable, and allows you to set that ISY variable to control the Harmony activity.
+Currently the Hub is polled every 30 seconds update the isy variable.
+When the ISY variable is changed manually, that activity is immediatly passed to the Hub so you can create programs on the ISY that control the Harmony Hub!

+See config.example.yaml for the example setup and description.

 ## FauxMo